aviavissar/my-weather-app/README.md

 # wheather app
-## fatch city wheather fron api and display the week days and favorites
+## fetch city wheather from api and display the week days and favorites

 ### The requirements